vthwang/xinu-installation-guide/README.md

 # Xinu Installation Guide
 Welcome to the Xinu Installation Guide.
 This guide will walk you through the steps to build and run Xinu.
+## Contributing and Collaboration
+If you find this guide helpful, please consider starring ⭐ the repository on GitHub to show your support.
+Your stars encourage further development and improvements!

+Also, contributions are always welcome.
+If you have any updates, corrections, or enhancements, feel free to create a Pull Request.
+Let's collaborate to make this guide even better for everyone!
 ## Build Xinu
 ### 1. Setup Environment
 ```shell